Building your NetSuite implementation dream team: contract vs permanent

 “The success of the project is dependent on a good mix of skills and experience.
 Generally, permanent members are more in tune with the vendor’s processes and can provide more of a management role.
 Contractors, on the other hand, can help temporarily fill the gaps where specialized technical skills are required.”

-While there are pros and cons to take into consideration when deciding the number of permanent staff and contractors that will make up your integration team, for many the choice will simply come down to existing resources and time.
+While there are pros and cons to be taking into consideration when deciding the number of permanent staff and contractors that will make up your integration team, for many the choice will simply come down to existing resources and time.

 If you have the staff numbers to draft an acceptable NetSuite implementation team, one that can see the process through to its conclusion, then you may be unlikely to seek external help.
 If, however, you start an ERP/CRM migration without adequate resources and a manageable timescale, then you run the serious risk of overworking your team and ending up with a below-standard integration that can cause real problems down the line.